 Panini as we know them today, became trendy in Milanese bars, called paninoteche, in the 1970s and 1980s.
 In fact, in Italy during the Eighties, a cultural fad developed in Milano where teens would meet in panino bars,... the teens were called paninnare.
 In Sicily, Panini cresciuti ("grown rolls") are fried Sicilian potato rolls containing ham and cheese.
 Today in Italy, shops that specialize in panini are called panineria, although many of these have morphed into offering a smörgåsbord of many types of sandwiches, not just the classic panino.
 In Italy, sandwich shops traditionally wrap the bottom of a panino in a sheet of white paper, a way to keep hands clean while making this a true finger food.

-This time I made our panini with slices of salami-mozzarella roll (Boar's Head brand is nice and spicy), also becoming a commonplace item in the supermarket fresh cheese section.
+This time I made our panini with slices of salami-mozzarella roll (Boar's Head brand "Panino" roll is nice and spicy, and they also have a Prosciutto version), becoming a commonplace item in the supermarket fresh cheese section.
 I learned in Italy that some of the best things can be very simple.
 This lunch is a good example of this philosophy.
-You can also get more creative too... adding grated cheeses like fontina, asiago, smoked gouda or cacciacavalo.
-Then you can add leftover chicken, prosciutto, sausage, caramelized onions, olives, peppers... whatever.
-This however was an ad hoc, simple lunch, like the ones I threw together in Italy.
+You can also get more creative too... using grated cheeses like fontina, asiago, smoked gouda or cacciacavalo and using leftover chicken, prosciutto, sausage, caramelized onions, olives, peppers... whatever.
+I highly recommend using a bit of smoked cheese which adds tons of flavor.
+Today's panino, however, was an ad hoc, simple lunch, like the ones I threw together in Italy.

 Setting my panini press to "grill" and to high heat, I let it preheat for a couple of minutes and then loaded in the panini (I can only do 2 at a time of this size).
-I give it a good pressing at the beginning and try to position the bread so the press lid sits flat.
+I give it a good pressing at the beginning and try to position the bread (front to back... there's a sweet spot) so the press lid sits flat.
 After about 2-3 minutes, I give a final press--hearing the panini sizzle.
 I hold this press for about 30-40 seconds, pull them out, plate them and slice diagonally into triangles.

-To about 1-1/2 cups of passata I added 1 teaspoon of dried oregano (use double of chopped fresh if you have it), plus 1 teaspoon of dried basil, a pinch of salt and 1 teaspoon of sugar.
+To about 1-1/2 cups of passata I added 1 teaspoon of dried oregano (use double of chopped fresh if you have it), plus 1 teaspoon of dried basil, a pinch of salt, a quick shake of pepperoncino (red pepper flakes) and 1 teaspoon of sugar.
 (The sugar is needed to cut the acid of the San Marzano tomatoes typically used to make passata).
 That's it.
 I stirred it, nuked it for 1 minute 45 seconds in the microwave and presto... a fantastic, fresh tasting dipping sauce!

 Enjoy...
 Buon Appetito!